intel/compute-runtime/documentation/FAQ.md

 Our Windows release process takes up to several weeks before drivers are available through intel.com and/or Windows update.
 Features available in github will be available on Windows later.

-This is applicable for most recent driver version (currently 15.65 as of Q1'18)
-- older platforms (e.g. Broadwell) are considered to be in maintenance mode for Windows.
+Note: Older platforms (e.g. Broadwell) are considered to be in maintenance mode for Windows.

 ### Does NEO support Android?